10 years after the recession, U.S. cities with a strong tech industry are the most resilient

 The Economic Innovation Group — backed by tech heavyweights like Sean Parker and Ron Conway — has released its annual Distressed Communities Index.
 The report examines how “prosperous” or “distressed” each zip code in the U.S. is based on seven factors: the percentage of a community’s adult population with no high school diploma, housing vacancy rate, percentage of adults not working, poverty rate, median income ratio, change in employment, and change in the number of business establishments over the last five years.

-The idea is to draw attention to the growing divide between the haves and the have-nots in country.
+The idea is to draw attention to the growing divide between the haves and the have-nots in the country.
 Given that 2018 marks 10 years since the start of the Great Recession, this year’s report also looked at how well communities have recovered since the recession.
 While prosperous areas have already recovered all the jobs and businesses they lost during the recession, distressed areas are still losing jobs.

 This year’s report found that the 10 metro areas with the greatest concentration of residents in prosperous zip codes are cities with a large concentration of technology companies (San Francisco, San Jose-Sunnyvale-Santa Clara) and/or large research universities (Austin, Minneapolis-St. Paul, and Boston).